 - Spreading the Word

 - Finalizing the Deal & Avoiding Scams

 Before you even consider how you want to sell your vehicle, you’ll want to do some pricing research.
 Below are some resources that you can use to determine the approximate market value of your car, but a lot of the pricing process is based on you making a judgement call on its condition.

-- Check out what Kelley Blue Book and Edmunds have to say.
-These sites offer calculators that determine private sale and trade-in prices based on the make, model, and condition of your vehicle.
+- Find the trade-in value of the car.
+We offer a handy tool to check your car’s trade-in value.
+Kelley Blue Book and Edmunds offer similar calculators.
+Each of these tools will determine private sale and trade-in prices based on the make, model, and condition of your vehicle.
 They’re the industry standard for car pricing, and are the same tools that the dealers use to come up with their pricing information.